Proving Fault in Slip and Fall Accidents

 Most states follow the rule of comparative negligence when it comes to slip and fall accidents.
 This means that if you, in some way, contributed to your own accident (for example, you were talking on your cell phone and not paying attention to a warning sign), your award for your injuries and other damages may be lessened by the amount that you were comparatively at fault (this percentage is determined by a judge or jury).
 See Defenses to Negligence Claims for information about comparative negligence.

-- Did you have a good and legitimate reason for being on the property owner's premises when the accident happened?
+- Did you have a legitimate reason for being on the property owner's premises when the accident happened?
 Should the owner have anticipated you, or someone in a similar situation to you, being there?

 - Would person of reasonable caution in the same situation have noticed and avoided the dangerous condition, or handled the condition in a way that would have lessened the chances of slipping and falling (for example, holding onto the handrail while going down icy stairs)?